 Residents, guests and visitors must evacuate the building each time the fire alarm is sounded.
 Everyone is required to leave the building immediately following a fire alarm.
 Ignoring a fire alarm, and remaining inside may mean facing disciplinary action for misconduct.

 Once evacuated from the building, gather at the exit of the parking lot.
 Do not block fire emergency paths.
 Residents are not allowed to return to the building until the firefighters deem the building safe.
 Residents must follow and comply with staff instructions.

-In case of a medical emergency, residents should call the front desk at (902) 628-8887 or 911, or contact a residence staff member.
+In case of a medical emergency, residents should contact a residence staff member or call 911.
 During application for residency, residents are asked to make the Building Supervisor aware of any allergies, medical conditions, or health concerns.